thewooniverse/password_protekt/README.md

 #### TO DO LIST

-1. Implement Vigenere Encrypt and Decrypt
-2. Implement Permutation Encrypt and Decrypt
 3. Wrapper Protekk
 4. Wrapper Unlock
 5. PasswordProtekt.py
+6. Add more cipher logic!!

 Testing

+Done;
+1. Implement Vigenere Encrypt and Decrypt
+2. Implement Permutation Encrypt and Decrypt